 #3 Detoxify The Liver

 Milk thistle is the go-to herb for cleaning out the liver.
-If you’re using human capsules, assume the dose is for a 150 pound person and give your dog an amount based on his body weight.
-For extra strength, you can add glutathione to the milk thistle (again, at the same dose if it’s a human product).
+If you’re using a human product, assume the dose is for a 150 pound person and give your dog an amount based on his body weight.
+For extra strength, you can add glutathione to the milk thistle (again, adjusting the dose if it’s a human product).

-Don’t use milk thistle long-term … give it only for 2 – 4 weeks at a time and then continue every month or two.
+Don’t use milk thistle long-term.
+It’s best given for only 2 to 4 weeks at a time and then take a break, and repeat every month or two.

 #4 Detox The Kidneys

-Every month or two, you can make a tea to detox the kidneys following the same directions as above.
-The herbs you’ll use are:
+Every month or two, you can make a tea to detox the kidneys following the same directions as above, but using these herbs …

 #5 Detoxify The Lymphatic System